Understanding the Dog Surrender Crisis in 2025

 Budgeting for Veterinary Care

-- Plan for annual exams ($100–$140) and vaccines ($45–$80 each).
+Budget for annual exams ($100–$140) and vaccines ($45–$80 each).

-- Consider affordable accident only pet insurance for emergencies.
+Consider affordable accident-only pet insurance for emergencies.

 Finding Affordable Pet-Friendly Rentals

-- Highlight your dog’s training and temperament in rental applications.
+Highlight your dog’s training and temperament in rental applications.

-- Remember: “No pets” clauses cannot be enforced under Ontario’s standard lease.
+Remember: “No pets” clauses cannot be enforced under Ontario’s standard lease.
 Politely quote this right when discussing with landlords.

-- Offer references or a pet deposit if needed.
+Offer references or a pet deposit if needed.

 Community and Shelter Resources

-- Reach out to shelters for low-cost food, temporary fostering, or emergency boarding.
+Contact local shelters for low-cost food, temporary fostering, or emergency boarding.

-- Local food banks, like those run by Ontario SPCA and Toronto Humane Society…. support struggling families.
+Local food banks, like those run by Ontario SPCA and Toronto Humane Society, support struggling families.

-- Join municipal programs for low-cost spay/neuter and group vet clinics.
+Join municipal programs for low-cost spay/neuter and group vet clinics.

 Why Local Action Matters